DSSanjaya5/Automotive-Radar-Data-Communication-and-Simulation-Using-ROS/README.md

      *	Transmitted data size = 12 bytes (3x4 bytes – float32 radius, azimuth angle and elevation angle)
  * The transmitted data was radius = 2 and the other two values were randomly generated.
  * This 4-byte floating-point number will be arranged in little-endian format.
 A little-endian 00:00:00:40, in decimal is 2.
- * The orange box, yellow box and red box represents radius, azimuth angle and elevation angle.
+ * The orange box, yellow box and red box represents radius, azimuth angle and elevation angle.</p>

 <img src="https://github.com/DSSanjaya/Visioners_ROS/assets/148639131/9c931802-2bf7-4173-aeb4-bf89a09d739e.png" width="60%" height="10%"/>